ajaswa/waffleiron/README.md

 ![demo](https://github.com/ajaswa/waffleiron/raw/master/demo/demo.png)

+### Other options
+With the col() include you can specify two other parameriters.
+After the number of columns you want to can add prepend and append numbers.

+    @include col(2, 1, 4);

+This will give you an element two columns wide, prepended by one column and appended by 4 columns.

 ## What is Waffle Iron?
 Waffle Iron is a "semantic" non-intrusive grid system powered by SASS/SCSS.
 No floats, no extra classes and no non-sense.
 It just works.

 ### What?
 No floats?